BushLife - Fishing Reel Hero

 How To Choose a Fishing Reel

-You now have an in-depth understanding of the different types of fishing reels and features to look for with each particular reel.
-However, there are a few pivotal factors to consider.
-These factors help determine which rod reel is perfect for your fishing needs.
+Even with an understanding of the different types of fishing reels and features, there are a few factors to consider before buying your perfect fishing reel.

 1. Fishing Technique and Target Species

-The fishing technique you plan to use and the target species you want to catch will play a significant role in your reel selection.
-Different fishing techniques require different types of reels, so ensure to match your reel to your fishing style.
-For example, if you plan to do a lot of freshwater fishing with light lures, a spinning reel may be your best bet.
-On the other hand, if you’re targeting larger fresh or saltwater species, a baitcasting reel may be more suitable.
+The fishing technique you plan to use and the target species you want to catch plays a significant role in reel selection.
+For example a fishing technique like jigging or trolling is best suited for a spinning reel – it’s lighter and easier to work with.
+If you plan to do a lot of freshwater fishing with light lures, a spinning reel may be your best bet.
+On the other hand, if you’re targeting larger fresh or saltwater species, a baitcasting reel would be more suitable.
+Bottomline, make sure to match your reel to your fishing style!

 2. Fishing Location and Conditions

-Consider the fishing location and conditions you’ll be facing.
-If fishing in tight spaces with lots of vegetation, a spincasting reel may be easier to handle.
-If fishing in open waters with strong currents, a reel with a solid drag system, like a baitcasting reel, may be necessary.
+Water conditions and locations also play an important role in reel selection.
+Fishing in tight spaces with lots of vegetation?
+Depending on your skill level – a spincasting reel is easier to handle for beginners.
+If fishing in open waters with strong currents, a reel with a solid drag system, like a baitcasting reel, would be more advantageous.
 Ensure you choose a reel that can withstand the specific conditions you’ll be fishing in.

 3. Budget

 Your budget is another factor to consider when choosing a fishing reel.
 Reels vary significantly in price.
 On average, a high-quality fishing reel runs between $65 and $500, with most popular models around $250.
-No matter how or what you fish for, a high-quality fishing reel is essential – it affects your casting, line management, and reeling in fish.
+No matter how or what you fish for, a higher quality fishing reel is a better investment – it affects your casting, line management, and reeling in fish.
 More expensive reels often come with higher-quality materials and features, but that doesn’t mean you can’t find a reliable and functional fishing reel within your budget.
 Do your research and read reviews to find the best fishing reels within your price range before committing to a reel.
+We mentioned a few options earlier that won’t break the bank.

 There are some generally long-running and trusted brands in fishing.
 When it comes to the best fishing reel brands, we would strongly suggest starting with Daiwa, Shimano and Abu Garcia.
 And let’s not forget Penn, which is legendary for offshore fishing, but that’s beyond the scope of this post.